biddy1618/udacity-mldevops-3-project-mlmodel-fastapi-heroku/README.md

 Repo link - https://github.com/biddy1618/udacity-mldevops-3-project-mlmodel-fastapi-heroku

+## Project Description

+This project showcases how to deploy model using CI/CD.
+It has following features:
+* DVC for data tracking, and DVC stages for modularization and automation
+    * Unit tests
+* API using FastAPI
+* CI by GitHub actions
+* CD by Heroku
+* Model Card

 ## Quick Local Set up

 ### Using conda environment (version of conda - `4.14.0` and python - `3.9.13`)